wwivbbs/wwiv/contributing.md

     git push
     ```

-3. Create a new branch off of master for your feature, enhancement, or bug fix.
+3. Create a new branch off of master for your feature, enhancement, or bug fix and let GitHub know about your branch.

     ```bash
     git checkout -b <MY-BRANCH-NAME>
+    git push origin <MY-BRANCH-NAME>
     ```

 4. Make your changes by editing the files and committing changes to your local repository.
 Please use good commit messages that explain the changes and also reference github issues as necessary.